 Summers can be sweltering, especially in the Valley, while winters in Yosemite will have you shivering in your hiking boots on the mountain peaks!

 Side Note: The daily temperatures between lower elevations and higher altitudes can dramatically differ on the same day.
-When you should elope in Yosemite National Park can also depend on what you want to do on your elopement day!
+When you should plan for a Yosemite National Park elopement can also depend on what you want to do on your elopement day!
 Contact us to help narrow down the right elopement day based on your preferences.

-Crowds are likely the most significant issue when you elope in Yosemite.
+Crowds are likely the most significant issue when you elope in Yosemite National Park.
 Because this park sits in the country’s top five most popular national parks, finding some privacy is challenging.